canonical/mongodb-operator/README.md

 auto-delete - `boolean`; When a relation is removed, auto-delete ensures that any relevant databases associated with the relation are also removed.
 Set with `juju config mongodb auto-delete=<bool>`.

 admin-password - `string`; The password for the database admin.
-Set with `juju run-action mongodb/leader set-admin-password --wait`
+Set with `juju run-action mongodb/leader set-password --wait`

 tls external key - `string`; TLS external key for encryption outside the cluster.
 Set with `juju run-action mongodb/0 set-tls-private-key "external-key=$(base64 -w0 external-key-0.pem)" --wait`